stv707/ansible-x/README.md

-# ansible-x
+# ansible-x 294 Assets

-ansible example exercise files
+## ansible example exercise files

-To Practice with these files, you need 5 Host *  EL [7|8] named as the following
+To Practice with these files, you need 5 host named as the following